GoogleCloudPlatform/cloud-hackathons/hacks/ccai-virtual-agents/README.md

 ### Description

 Create a new Intent for answering a question about Piped Piper's vacation days policy.
-Create a webhook that will get answers from the `get_vacation_days` Cloud Function (acting as a placeholder for a real CRM).
+Create a webhook that will get answers from the `vacation-days` Cloud Function (acting as a placeholder for a real CRM).
 Create two generators; one for translating the user question into an API call to the webhook, the other for translating the response JSON and answering the initial user question.

 ### Success Criteria